varkor/quiver/package/README.md

 **quiver** package is intended to be used in conjunction with the editor, and provides the packages and styles that are used by diagrams exported from the editor.

+# Licence

 This package is subject to the MIT License.

+# Author

+This package is maintained by varkor (https://github.com/varkor).
+The repository and issue tracker can be found at https://github.com/varkor/quiver.